The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![Bunshin](https://xivapi.com/i/002000/002927_hr1.png)\
 **Bunshin**

-Grants five stacks of the buff Bunshin, each stack allowing your shadow to attack enemies each time you execute a weaponskill.
+Grants five stacks of the buff Bunshin.
+Each stack allows your shadow to attack enemies each time you execute a weaponskill.
 Additionally, grants the effect Phantom Kamaitachi Ready for 45 seconds.
-Shadow attack potency varies based on the attack executed, but is not affected by combo bonuses.
-Each attack from the shadow will grant you five Ninki, for a total of 25 ninki if all five stacks of Bunshin are used before the time limit. his buff has a duration of 30 seconds.
-Costs 50 ninki to use.
+The shadow attack potency varies based on the attack executed, but is not affected by combo bonuses.
+Each attack from the shadow will grant you five Ninki for a total of 25 Ninki if all five stacks of Bunshin are used before the time limit.
+This buff has a duration of 30 seconds and costs 50 Ninki to use.
 This ability has a personal cooldown of 90 seconds.

 Melee attack: 160 potency.
 Ranged attack: 160 potency.
 AoE attack: 80 potency to all enemies hit.

-Damage from Bunshin counts as 'Pet' Damage, and is thus roughly 2% less potency than stated.
+Damage from Bunshin counts as pet damage, so it is roughly 2% less potency than stated.

 # Utility Abilities (oGCDs)

-These are oGCDs that don’t deal damage so aren’t necessarily used on cooldown, but are used more when they are specifically needed.
+These are oGCDs that don’t deal damage, so they aren’t necessarily used on cooldown.
+Instead, they are used more when specifically needed.

 ![ShadeShift](https://xivapi.com/i/000000/000607_hr1.png)\
 **Shade Shift**